tomas-o-dev/ML-with-KDD-and-NSL/MLbasics/00-ReadMe.txt

-These notebooks use two "toy" datasets to illustrate aspects of the classification ML Pipeline
+These notebooks use two "toy" datasets and a local library to illustrate aspects of the classification ML Pipeline

 The "bank churn" dataset has text and numeric features, and is a two-class (binary) prediction problem